TannerDrayton/learn.truecoders.io/learn/newCsharp/orm.md

   }
 ```

-**Implement in Program.cs:**
+* Implement in Program.cs

-**Here we can just comment out the instantiation of DepartmentRepository and implement our new instance of the DapperDepartmentRepository as seen below:**
+Here we can just comment out the instantiation of DepartmentRepository and implement our new instance of the DapperDepartmentRepository as seen below:

 ![ORM](../images/ormEx3.png "ORM")

-## OR With IoC Container
+***OR With IoC Container***

 ![ORM](../images/ormEx3.png "ORM")